 UBC Science houses 10 prestigious Collaborative Research and Training Experience and related industry programs in a wide range of fields: from atmospheric aerosols to high-throughput biology, from biodiversity research and ecosystems services to plant cell wall biosynthesis, from quantum science and new materials to applied geochemistry.
 The options for enriched graduate training in industry related fields are almost endless.

 World-class research infrastructure

-Our affiliated institutes and centres include Michael Smith Laboratories, Advanced Materials and Process Engineering Laboratory, Biodiversity Research Centre, Life Sciences Institute, Pacific Institute for the Mathematical Sciences, Mineral Deposit Research Unit, and TRIUMF, Canada’s national laboratory for particle and nuclear physics.
+Our affiliated institutes and centres include UBC's Michael Smith Laboratories, Stewart Blusson Quantum Matter Institute, Biodiversity Research Centre, Life Sciences Institute, Pacific Institute for the Mathematical Sciences, Mineral Deposit Research Unit, and TRIUMF, Canada’s national laboratory for particle and nuclear physics.

 Top research talent

-UBC Science boasts 50 Canada Research Chairs and 11 fellows of the Royal Society of London, and has been home to two Nobel Laureates.
+UBC Science boasts more than 50 Canada Research Chairs and 12 fellows of the Royal Society of London, and has been home to two Nobel Laureates.
 UBC Science graduate students have won eight prestigious NSERC-CIHR Vanier scholarships, two NSERC Doctoral Prizes, and four NSERC Innovation Challenge Awards.

 A diverse, supportive community of scholars